qenta-cee/gambio-qcp/README.md

 [![PHP v7.2](https://img.shields.io/badge/php-v7.2-yellow.svg)](http://www.php.net)

 ----
 **IMPORTANT INFORMATION**
 You are visiting a shop extension which will become obsolete in the near future.
 It will be replaced by a new one, which has new features and enhanced functionality very soon.
-Please then use our new shop extension available on gambio.wirecard.com, which will be released soon and then maintained, updated and supported on a regular basis.
+Please then use our new shop extension available on gambio.qenta.com, which will be released soon and then maintained, updated and supported on a regular basis.
-If you have any questions, please contact shop-systems-support@wirecard.com
+If you have any questions, please contact shop-systems-support@qenta.com

 ----

-Wirecard Checkout Page plugin for Gambio GX3.
+QENTA Checkout Page plugin for Gambio GX3.

-Our [Online Guides](https://guides.wirecard.at/) provide further information on payment methods and additional features.
-Please observe our [terms of use](https://guides.wirecard.at/shop_plugins:info#terms_of_use) regarding plugins.
+Our [Online Guides](https://guides.qenta.com/) provide further information on payment methods and additional features.
+Please observe our [terms of use](https://guides.qenta.com/shop_plugins:info#terms_of_use) regarding plugins.

 ## Installation
-Our [Online Guides](https://guides.wirecard.at/shop_plugins:gambio_wcp:start "Installation details") also provide technical documentation, installation and configuration instructions for the extension.
+Our [Online Guides](https://guides.qenta.com/shop_plugins:gambio_qcp:start "Installation details") also provide technical documentation, installation and configuration instructions for the extension.

-## Wirecard Checkout Page
+## QENTA Checkout Page
-Wirecard Checkout Page is designed to meet the ambitious demands of merchants offering a wide range of payment methods while at the same time fulfilling PCI DSS compliance.
+QENTA Checkout Page is designed to meet the ambitious demands of merchants offering a wide range of payment methods while at the same time fulfilling PCI DSS compliance.

-Wirecard Checkout Page offers:
+QENTA Checkout Page offers:
 - National and international payment methods: credit cards, debit cards, online banking payments, mobile payment solutions and other alternative payment methods.
 - One interface for all payment methods.
 - Intuitive user interface in more than 25 languages and 120 currencies.